ashhhleyyy/nucleoid.xyz/content/game/loopdeloop.md

 minecraft = "c3ed4d52fb4f4964ba1b9cda2453741e"
 +++

-A free-for-all party game in which players must fly through loops and get to the end the quickest.
+Loop-de-Loop is a free-for-all party game in which players must fly through loops and reach the end of the course as fast as possible!
 A player can get fireworks back after depleting them by failing or going through a ring.

-On the official Nucleoid server, there is the standard mode, an amplified version with extra Y variation, a fast version, a long version, a ridiculous version with insane amounts of Y variation, and a "Flappy Mode" version.
+There is additionally a "Flappy Hoop" version, which plays similar to Flappy Bird, but in 3D!